3 Musketiers: The Netherlands

+The Brabants Muziek Theater staged the musical in 2018 with Luc Vorselaars as d¨Artagnan and Veronique van Iersel as Mylady.
+It premiered on 6 October in Theater De Lievekamp in Oss.
+The final presentation was on 30 November 2018 in Theater Chassé in Breda.

 The original Dutch production featured minimalist sets and abstract costumes by Yan Tax, which were not true to the period of the piece, but gave a feeling of the character and an impression of the era.
 For example, Milady De Winter's costumes were based mainly in leather and lace, whereas Anna wore spectacularly jeweled gowns, including a dress made entirely from real peacock feathers.